 Like Vegas, it’s limitless debauchery and sensory overload, and every day ends up stretching from noon until the early morning hours of the next day.
 On nearly every block of the festival in downtown Austin, there’s a party with corporate-sponsored free drinks and food for those with the right wristband or enough patience to get inside.

 It’s the ultimate musical pub crawl.
-There’s a venue designed to look like a giant vending machine, a venue with pole-dancing clowns, a venue with a half pipe, a venue with rappers Twista and Trinidad James walking outside among the crowd, and so on.
+There’s a venue designed to look like a giant vending machine, a venue with pole-dancing clowns, a venue with a half pipe, a venue with famous rappers walking outside among the crowd, and so on.

 Unfortunately, among the highlights of one of the best music events in the world is the dark reality that people get hurt and sometimes die there.
 These things happen at events where hundreds of thousands of people are partying at all hours of the day and night.